Sal7one/HideTwitterTags/README.md

    OR

    Download as zip.. install in firefox..
-ADD ON Store link will be here once published..